 - In the News due every Friday; Where in the World (begins in Winter)

-- Field Trip to Picket House (September); Ft.
-Ebey and Casey (Late October or early November) after Washington State Unit.
+- Field trip to Ft.
+Casey and Ebey’s Landing (Late October or early November) after Washington State Unit.

 Focus: Washington State history.
 Sept to about Mid November.
 Tests are open book.